LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

   </video>
 </figure>

+The prototype of LudoScope Lite demonstrates two techniques that developers can use to analyse the root causes of quality issues in generated levels.
+First, the Metric of Added Detail (MAD) raises flags for grammar rules that remove detail with respect to their position in the transformation pipeline.
+Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties and reports problematic grammar rules.

-The movie below shows how LudoScope Lite generates the tile map that conforms to each of the properties on the right.
+The movie below shows how it generates the tile map of a level that conforms to each of the properties on the right.

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" width="100%">